The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against SOS Limited and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-SHAREHOLDER ACTION ALERT The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against SOS Limited and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against SOS Limited and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against SOS Limited (“SOS” or “the Company”) (NYSE: SOS) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.